vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 **Body data**

 If you need to pass data in the body of your request, you can use the ```data``` parameter.
-For example, lets post a message to a facebook wall:
+For example, let's post a message to a Facebook wall:

 .. code-block:: python